-Current students do not have to apply or reapply for admission unless a break or gap in enrollment occurs (summer semesters are not included).
+Current students do not have to apply or reapply for admission unless a break or gap in enrollment of at least 12 calendar months occurs.

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights regarding their educational records.
 They are: